Varraar Sandiyar

 Varraar Sandiyar (also spelled Varraar Chandiyar) is a 1995 Indian Tamil-language action drama film directed by N. K. Viswanathan.
-The film stars Prem Menon and Khushbu, with Jaishankar, Anandaraj, K. R. Vijaya, Gandhimathi, Senthil, Vennira Aadai Moorthy, Charle and T. K. S. Chandran playing supporting roles.
+The film stars Prem and Khushbu, with Jaishankar, Anandaraj, K. R. Vijaya, Gandhimathi, Senthil, Vennira Aadai Moorthy, Charle and T. K. S. Chandran playing supporting roles.
 It was released on 14 December 1995.

 Plot

 Sathyamoorthy is a cruel gram panchayat chief who gives unfair judgements and spreads terror among the villagers, he never misses an opportunity to whip the innocent villagers.
 So the villagers gave him the name of Sandiyar (brute).
 The villagers want Sandiyar to die while his mother Annapoorni wants him to become a good man.
 Sandiyar then befriends the crook Maruthu who saved his life from the villagers.

 One day, the outspoken Meena arrives in Sandiyar's village and claims Sandiyar had earlier secretly married her but Sandiyar says at the village court that nothing happened between them.
 Meena wants to marry Sandiyar in front of the villagers and she starts to compel him in many ways.
 Sandiyar's mother Annapoorni strongly supports her and brings her to their home.
 Sandiyar finally marries her.
 After the wedding, Meena reveals to Sandiyar the reason behind her lie.
 In the past, at the village court, Sandiyar gave an unfair judgement which led her sister and mother to commit suicide.

 Meena learns that Sandiyar also has a tragic past.
 His father (Jaishankar) was brutally killed by a family friend, Mookaiah, for acquiring his land and the villagers did nothing to prevent it.
 Sandiyar cannot forget that sad day, so he makes the life of the villagers a living hell.
 So far, Meena wanted to take revenge on him but now Meena tries to change him into a responsible village president.
 Afterwards, Sandiyar slowly falls under the spell of his wife Meena and he becomes a good person.
 Maruthu is none other than Mookaiah's son and he is urged to take all the wealth of Sandiyar.
 What transpires next forms the rest of the story.